Dthurow/feather-streaming-radio/Readme.md

 I'm using an [adafruit Huzzah with ESP8266](https://www.adafruit.com/product/2821) as my main brains.
 It has built-in wifi support and seems smart enough for my needs.
 To play the music, I'm using the [adafruit music maker featherwing](https://www.adafruit.com/product/3436) which uses the VS1053B codec chip, allowing it to support Ogg Vorbis, MP3/MP2/MP1, MP4, AAC, WMA, FLAC, WAV/PCM, and MIDI formats, plus it has a built in microSD card slot, which I'm using for that radio station option above.
 The sound comes from two [3W 4 Ohm mono speakers](https://www.adafruit.com/product/4445).

 ### temporary hardware
-Right now I'm using a [10K linear pot](https://www.adafruit.com/product/562) from adafruit with a 22K resistor for the volume control, and a single [momentary switch button](https://www.adafruit.com/product/1119) for switching between stations.
-Eventually this will be replaced with rotary encoders for both.
+Right now I'm using a [10K linear pot](https://www.adafruit.com/product/562) from adafruit with a 22K resistor for the volume control, and a single [rotary encoder](https://www.adafruit.com/product/377) for switching between stations.

 ## Config file - (Future)
 Eventually, I plan on having a simple configuration file on the microSD card that the feather will read on start up, which is where you'll put the list of "radio stations" and where to find them.